 Holiday television specials of the 1970s and 1980s were a unique phenomenon: they combined holiday plotlines with variety shows featuring music, comedy, dance numbers and many, many guest appearances.
 Legendary performers like Judy Garland, Bob Hope and Perry Como were earlier pioneers of the holiday special, and they hosted Christmas shows throughout their careers.
 By the 70s, however, many popular entertainers from The Osmond family to Pee-Wee Herman were hosting their own specials, leading a cast of supporting celebrities through some holiday antics on a studio set.

-Holiday specials were aired constantly from Thanksgiving through New Year’s Eve, and watching them became an annual ritual for many of us.
+Holiday specials were aired constantly from Thanksgiving through New Year’s Eve and watching them become an annual ritual for many of us.
 The plots might have been flimsy at best, and the snow might have been as artificial as the laugh tracks, but these shows definitely bring back some holiday memories.